lemlac/mulem/docs/reference.md

 print("{count}, {squared}, {cubed}") -- Prints "3, 9, 27"
 ```

-You can also write `@capture()` over the function to capture multiple variables at once.
+You can also write `@capture` over the function to capture multiple variables at once.
+This is preferable for declared functions since it makes it clear right away that a function is mutating variables. `@nonlocal` is useful for callback functions inside a `do`/`end` expression.

 ```
 mu count = 0